dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 For example, suppose you used the `Where` operator.
 The `IQbservable<T>` implementation of that is provided as the `Qbservable.Where` extension method, and the compiler will be able to see that you used this, and will therefore know not to trim it.
 However, when you call `Subscribe`, the expression tree rewriter will convert that into a call to `Observable.Where`, as part of an `Expression<Func<IObservable<T>>>`.
 It then calls `Compile` on this.

-The upshot is that using `Qbservable.Where` may imply that you are also use `Observable.Where`, but indirectly in a way that the IL trimmer might not be able to see directly.
+The upshot is that using `Qbservable.Where` may imply that you are also using `Observable.Where`, but indirectly in a way that the IL trimmer might not be able to see directly.

 The exact same issue exists with `IQueryable<T>` and LINQ to Objects: you can convert a `IQueryable<T>` into an `IEnumerable<T>`, and this causes runtime code generation that uses the `Enumerable` equivalent of each `Queryable` operator used.
 The .NET Runtime Libraries source code tells the trimming tooling by adding `DynamicDependency` attributes, e.g.: